-The current non-employee director compensation program consists of: (i) an annual cash retainer of \$75,000; (ii) a one-time, at-election restricted stock grant of \$100,000 that vests ratably in equal installments over four years; (iii) an annual restricted stock grant of \$100,000 subject to one-year vesting; (iv) an additional annual cash retainer of \$75,000 for the Chair of the Board of Directors; (v) annual restricted stock grants of \$20,000, \$15,000 and \$10,000 for the Chairs of the Audit, Compensation and Governance Committees, respectively, each subject to one-year vesting; and (vi) annual restricted stock grants of \$10,000, \$7,500 and \$5,000 for non-chair members of the Audit, Compensation and Governance Committees, respectively, each subject to one-year vesting.
-During 2019, the Board of Directors granted additional compensation to Mr. Frantz and Ms. Banner in recognition of their heightened level of board service following the bankruptcy of Windstream Holdings, Inc. ("Windstream") that consisted of (i) a one-time award of \$60,000 payable at their election in either cash or time-based restricted stock subject to one-year vesting and (ii) an additional one-time cash award of \$0,000 (of which Mr. Frantz and Ms. Banner were paid \$50,000 and \$15,000, respectively).
-The number of time-based restricted shares granted to the non-employee directors during 2019 was based on the average closing price of our common stock as reported on NASDAQ for the 20 trading days prior to the grant date.
+During 2020, the non-employee director compensation program consisted of: (i) an annual cash retainer of \$75,000; (ii) a one-time, at-election restricted stock grant of \$100,000 that vests ratably in equal installments over four years; (iii) an annual restricted stock grant of \$100,000 subject to one-year vesting; (iv) an additional annual cash retainer of \$75,000 for the Chair of the Board of Directors; (v) annual restricted stock grants of \$20,000, \$15,000 and \$10,000 for the Chairs of the Audit, Compensation and Governance Committees, respectively, each subject to one-year vesting; and (vi) annual restricted stock grants of \$10,000, \$7,500 and \$5,000 for non-chair members of the Audit, Compensation and Governance Committees, respectively, each subject to one-year vesting.
+The number of time-based restricted shares granted to the non-employee directors during 2020 was based on the average closing price of our common stock as reported on NASDAQ for the 20 trading days prior to the grant date.